RSSNext/Follow/README.md

 Follow is licensed under the GNU General Public License version 3 with the addition of the following special exception:

 All content in the `icons/mgc` directory is copyrighted by https://mgc.mingcute.com/ and cannot be redistributed.

+All content in the `lottie` directory is distributed under the [Lottie Simple License](https://lottiefiles.com/page/license).